 1.The actual unfairness on the past of employers, expressed in unsatisfactory working conditions, working hours and inadequate wages

-2. The ignorance on the part of employers as to controlling human factors and the ignorance on the part of the employee regarding the processes, merchandizing, managements and profits of business
+2. The ignorance on the part of employers as to controlling human factors and the ignorance on the part of the employee regarding the processes, merchandising, management and profits of business

 Clearly, the responsibility for the elimination of these causes, rests entirely on modern management.
-If the African situation is criterion, we cannot expect any government to enter into educational campaign which does not advance the interests of its political domination.
-Businesses must find a way, not only to satisfy the reasonable desires of it workers, but also to protect them against dangers to themselves, when attempts are made to mislead them by false political and social prophets.
+If the African situation is criterion, we cannot expect any government to enter into an educational campaign, which does not advance the interests of its political dominance.
+Businesses must find a way, not only to satisfy the reasonable desires of its workers, but also to protect them against dangers to themselves, when attempts are made to mislead them by false political and social prophets.

-As earlier lamented on the challenges facing management in businesses within the continent of Africa, it will be appropriate on the bases of this paper to recommend a management approach, seen as realistic and valuable instrument for enterprises striving to grow in Africa, based on series of experimental test conducted over the years with this module and the fruitful testimony thereof from an enterprise whose name has been re-held based on the owner’s request.
+As earlier lamented on the challenges facing management in businesses within the continent of Africa, it will be appropriate on the basis of this article to recommend a management approach, seen as a realistic and valuable instrument for enterprises striving to grow in Africa, based on a series of experimental tests conducted over the years with this module and the fruitful testimony thereof from an enterprise whose name has been re-held based on the owner’s request.

-If the Multiple management system module is properly adopted, it help to serve and forewarn workers of the business and protect them with the truth.
+If the Multiple Management System module is properly adopted, it will help to serve and forewarn workers of the business and protect them with the truth.
 It furnishes a common ground for complete understanding and tends to eliminate disagreements between employer and employee by harmonizing their interests.

-It must be observed, all radical movements create class struggle and depend for their advancement on the false premise that employer and employee are natural enemies with divergent and antagonistic interests.
-The class struggle should have no place in industrial countries, and it cannot be promoted among workers who know that, throughout the history of the world, wherever it has existed, the working class pay it inevitable penalties in exploitation, inadequate wages, forced labour and misery.
-I therefore submit that, all arguments of radicalism lose their appeal when they meet the fact that, in reality, the Interests of the employer and the employee, capital and labour are so intimately related as to be almost identical.
+It must be observed that all radical movements create class struggle and depend for their advancement on the false premise that employer and employee are natural enemies with divergent and antagonistic interests.
+The class struggle should have no place in industrial countries, and it cannot be promoted among workers who know that, throughout the history of the world, wherever it has existed, the working class pays its inevitable penalties in exploitation, inadequate wages, forced labour and misery.
+I therefore submit that, all arguments of radicalism lose their appeal when they meet the fact that, in reality, the interests of the employer and the employee, capital and labour are so intimately related as to be almost identical.

-Analyze the arguments of the communistic theorists and radical organizers, and you will find that, they invariable appeal to the unthinking emotions and the weakest of the human factors.
-Obviously the only effective defense is the irresistible appeal to logical thinking and a stimulation of the wholesome creative elements of human mind, under a system of co-operation and absolutely fair dealing.
+Analyse the arguments of the communistic theorists and radical organizers, and you will find that, they invariable appeal to the unthinking emotions and the weakest of the human factors.
+Obviously, the only effective defence is the irresistible appeal to logical thinking and a stimulation of the wholesome creative elements of the human mind, under a system of co-operation and absolutely fair dealing.

 Charles P. McCormick (1933) McCormick System of Management, the efficiency magazine, Kent House, 87 Regent Street London.